 Our investigator thought that the due diligence that Options undertook on Caledonian was deficient.
 If Options had carried out its obligations properly, it would have recognised that Caledonian was likely to be providing unsuitable advice to Mr P, contrary to regulation.
 It should also have seen that there was a significant risk of consumer detriment in accepting instructions from Caledonian - and hence it shouldn't have accepted any business from it.
-So, he recommended that Mr P's complaint be upheld.
+So, she recommended that Mr P's complaint be upheld.
 And compensation be paid.
-Mr P's representative accepted this, but Options didn't respond to his opinion.
-So, the matter has come to me for a decision.
+Mr P accepted the investigator's opinion, but Options didn't respond.

+So, the matter came to me for a decision.